 The castle at Shrule, County Mayo on the photo above was built by Normans in 1238 and held out through many a battle.

-After conquering enemy territory, the Normans would first erect a wooden fortified structure, a Motte and Bailey, surrounded by wooden palisades for additional layers of defence.
+After conquering enemy territory, the Normans would first erect a wooden fortified structure, a Motte and Bailey, surrounded by wooden palisades for additional layers of defense.
 This would later be followed up by building a fortified castle.

 These castles started to appear in Norman